flashmasta/magicbandreader/README.md

 * If you scan the same magic band 3 times (after each light sequence has completed) within 60 seconds it will toggle on-and-off the spinning white light.
 The reader will still function as expected when a band is read.
 * If you scan the same magic band 5 times (after each light sequence has completed) within 60 seconds it will start the RPi shutdown process.
 * If you are going to play with the code, turn on and off debug messages by changing the value of DEBUG at the top of the code.
+* So, you want to make your magic bands turn on and off your house lights or something else???
+So did I!!
+This fork now includes details on how to get there.
+See below!

 # New Features (From previous fork)
 * All configurations are now stored in settings.conf file instead of editing the python file directly.